Garcia, Winker go deep as Nats end slide, beat struggling Twins 12-3

 Mitchell Parker (3-2) allowed three runs in six innings in the series opener, his longest outing since the rookie threw seven in a 2-0 win over Houston on April 21.

-Minnesota's Carlos Correa hit a two-run homer in the sixth.
-But Parker escaped further trouble when he struck out Kyle Farmer to strand two and end his outing.
+Correa connected in the sixth, but Parker escaped further trouble when he struck out Kyle Farmer to strand two and end his outing.

+“We thought about taking him out, but I wanted to see what he could do,” Martinez said.
+“We had a big enough lead, I wanted to see him get through it.
+And he did.
+He got a big out for us.”

 López allowed a season-worst seven runs on eight hits and a walk through five innings.
 The Nats added three more in the sixth, the last two scoring on catcher Christian Vázquez’s errant throw as Rosario stole second, and two in the eighth on Rosario’s single.